Motherhood

 It all gets really blurry again.

 One minute I was pushing and all of a sudden, she was on my chest.
 After 9 months of pregnancy, our baby girl was here.
-I thought I’d be a sobbing mess but I think I was in shock (not actual shock – just stunned).
+I thought I’d be a sobbing mess but I think I was in shock (not actual shock β just stunned).
 Did I really push a human being outside of my body?
 I’m a mom!
 She’s ours?!
 Is she ok?
 That went on for a while.

-Margot’s Birth Story
+My First Baby’s Birth Story

 I was so afraid

 Going into labor and delivery, I was terrified of the epidural, pushing, tearing, and the “aftermath” of it all.
 I realize I got very, very lucky.
-But – Margot would have been worth a much longer delivery or a C section.
+But βshe would have been worth a much longer delivery or a C section.
 Had I known this was what having her here would feel like, I may have hated pregnancy less.

 How I felt after (ps I was fine)

 The nurse offered to help me stand up to get into the wheelchair to go to our hospital room, but I was able to stand on my own.
-We spent some time with Conor’s mom and then settled in as a family of 3.
+We spent some time with my husband’s mom and then settled in as a family of 3.
 We didn’t know how long it would take to bond with her and fully expected life to feel upside down for a while, but we were lucky and that love came instantly for both of us.
 So the three of us snuggled on my little hospital bed and the tears started flowing.
 I could not believe how much love I had for someone I just met.

 The “aftermath” was much better than I imagined.
 We stayed in the hospital for two nights and did our best to rest, but nurses and doctors kept coming in to check on something.
 I was sore but the pain was at a 3-4 at the highest.
 Ice packs, pain meds, lady diapers, spray bottles, and witch hazel pads all help a lot.

-Margot Rose, you’re the best thing we’ve ever done.
+My sweet girl, you’re the best thing we’ve ever done.
 You’ve changed our hearts and lives for the better, and our love for you is unlike anything we’ve ever known.
 Welcome to the world and thank you for making us a family, baby girl.